ellenchenyilun/ELLEN/README.md

-# Welcome the Elle's Sample Work
+# Welcome to Ellen's

-Please check out in here one Data-science related sample work of Ellen ;)
+Check out in here one sample work of Ellen ;)

 ## Capital Bike Rental Analysis

-The is the analysis for one bike rental company for Washington D.C.
+The is one sample analysis of capital bikeshare program in Washington D.C. the United States.
+This analysis focuses mainly on data exploration and visual sample, linear and polynomial regression modeling, and business recommendation, which is organized in following parts:

+1. Bike Reidership Daily Trend
+2. Seasonality trend Bike Ridership
+3. Data Preparation
+4. Regress
+5. Model Selection

 ### Import Related Packadge